 Visit Oakland Public Library's eBook webpage to access free, downloadable eBooks.
-Feel free to search for books using search terms like "Asian-American" and "Hawaii."
+Feel free to search for books using search terms like "African American", "Asian-American", "Hawaii", "Latinx", and more.
 Often, videos of book read alouds are posted online, so search for titles from our recommended book list.